Analysis · Piece 2 · March 2026

 The model projected the right deployment category.
 The specific slot-vs-box weight shifted, which is worth flagging: Macdonald found more slot value from Emmanwori than the model anticipated.
 The college breadth score correctly identified that he could play there — and he did, more than expected.

 That result matters for how seriously to take the same calculation applied to the 2026 class.
+His NFC Championship coverage — covered in detail at /rams-adaptation — shows what the REGPO data confirmed: the deployment held up when games mattered most.

 What's Next